aws/aws-cli/awscli/examples/ssm/list-associations.rst

     ]
   }

-**To list your associations for a specific configuration document**
+**To list your associations for a specific document**

-This example lists all associations for the configuration document ``AWS-UpdateSSMAgent``.
+This example lists all associations for the a document.

 Command::